Sam and Twitch

-Sam Burke and Maximilian "Twitch" Williams are two fictional NYPD homicide detectives, created by Todd McFarlane.
+Sam Burke and Maximilian "Twitch" Williams are two fictional NYPD homicide detectives created by Todd McFarlane.
 Sam and Twitch were originally featured in McFarlane's hit comic series Spawn.
 Due to their popularity, they were later given their own title in 1999, called Sam and Twitch.
 In their self-titled series, the duo were the protagonists in a dark and gritty New York City.
-The fictional universe of Sam and Twitch is somewhat different from average comics in which costumed heroes are not the norm.
+The fictional universe of Sam and Twitch is somewhat different from typical hero comics in that costumed heroes are not the norm.

 Sam Burke

 Detective Sam Burke is often seen as the brawn of the group.
 Sam is a large, headstrong man with a penchant for foul language and gruff behavior.
 Sam is usually the one to take "action" against any type of villain they encounter.
 Though Sam has often been accused of police brutality, the charges have never stuck.
 In fact, Sam takes great pride in being one of the few honest cops in a precinct he sees as infested with corruption and scandal.
 Although his style with criminals is rough, and he comes across as boorish to most others, he is actually quite compassionate, beneath his rough exterior, to those in need.
 He has a real passion for doing the right thing and seeing justice done, even if he has to resort to not-so-civil means.
 Sam is very protective of those few he trusts and considers friends, especially his partner Twitch.
-Twitch's dedication to his work despite the corruption of the Police department is shown to be inspiring to Sam, and he often goes to great lengths to protect Twitch from even their fellow officers, who may mean verbal or physical harm to Sam's highly intelligent, diminutive partner.
+Twitch's dedication to his work despite the corruption of the police department is shown to be inspiring to Sam, and he often goes to great lengths to protect Twitch from even their fellow officers, who may mean verbal or physical harm to Sam's highly intelligent, diminutive partner.

 Despite his down-and-dirty, cynical, and hot-tempered personality, Sam is essentially a good man, with a strong sense of duty and honor.
 His straightforward ways have often put the detective duo at odds with even their fellow police, but while Twitch is considerably more reasonable than his larger partner (and often pokes fun at Sam's fiery temperament and statements), he shows a deep trust and respect for him as well.
 While Twitch often figures out and solves the duo's various cases and predicaments, Sam is unquestionably the drive and conviction which sees the two through.

 While not as talented as Twitch in deduction, Sam is skilled in being able to see through people and getting information.
 Even with a large and fat build, Sam has shown considerable strength, speed and durability in fighting superhuman foes.
 He is capable of going toe-to-toe in a fistfight against the Udaku, who is powerful enough to rip a man's head off.
 Sam has also displayed some form of police intuition that warns him of traps and lies, which he jokingly calls a "spider-sense".